 From full scale kitchen remodeling to more modest renovations, we’ll help you explore all possibilities.

-Liz R. from Norristown, PA.
-Second Floor Addition & Baths, Other Exterior Renovations
+Liz R., Norristown, PA—Second Floor Addition, Bathroom Remodel & Exterior Renovations

 Designed and built a 300 sq ft second floor master bath and master closet addition.
 Remodeled the former bathrooms and closet into a large hall bath.
 Other small home improvements including replacing basement windows and installing an exterior door.
 The team at Meridian was fantastic to work with and did beautiful and quality work.
 We will definitely work with them again the the future, and would refer them to anyone looking for a quality contractor.